byrdnuge/Webex-Tools/scripts/README_update_wholesale_customer_external_ids.md

 # Webex Wholesale Customer External ID Batch Update Script

-This script updates external IDs for wholesale customers by reading from a CSV export and using the Update Wholesale Customer API.
-It replaces the existing `externalId` with the `customerId` value for each customer while preserving all other customer data.
+This script updates external IDs for wholesale customers by reading from a CSV export and using the simplified Update Wholesale Customer API.
+It replaces the existing `externalId` with the `customerId` value for each customer using a streamlined API that only requires external ID and packages.

 ## Overview